Rsantct/DevControl/README.md

 Then, simply bookmark `http://microPC_IP:8081` on your favourite smartphone or tablet web browser.

-Smart Plugs button color:
+Button color:
-- border red: the plug is OFF
+- border red: the device response is OFF
-- border green: the plug is ON
+- border green: the device response is ON
-- border & font grey: the plug is NOT available
+- border & font grey: no response from the device.

 <a href="url"><img src="doc/img/DevControl_web.png" align="center" width="480" ></a>

 # ToDo

-- scheduled job management
-- display info for scheduled jobs
+lots of things ...